 12th May 2017

 This is going to be a tough one.
-Tough because the food is so good .
-So complex yet so simple.
-So sophisticated and chic yet so traditional.
+Tough because the food is outstanding!
+Complex yet simple.
+Sophisticated and chic yet so traditional.
 I am at a loss of words.

-Earlier this month my sister and I were invited by PA PA YA to review the food.
+Earlier this month my sister and I were invited by PA PA YA to #review the food.
 We were delighted.
 Who wouldn’t be.
 Its considered among the best places for Asian meals.
 Not just Asian but Modern Asian.
-Modern because the techniques and processes used are so unique and so updated with international trends.
+Modern because the techniques and processes used are so unique and so up to date with international trends.
 We were looking forward to it.

 Ambiance : Very modern , shades of Reds and Molecular structures representing Molecular Gastronomy and uber cool décor with projected images.

-Amuse Bouche – This one was a tiny piece of Watermelon infused with flavoured foam served inside a sea shell and covered with liquid nitrogen.
-That’s how dramatic the food journey at Pa Pa Ya is.
+Amuse Bouche – A tiny piece of Watermelon infused with flavoured foam served inside a sea shell and covered with liquid nitrogen.
+That’s how dramatic the food journey at Pa Pa Ya is!